Extra-Provincial Incorporation in Alberta

 The NUANS Report must be less than 91 days old and must contain all 6 pages.
 Either the original or a carbon copy is acceptable.
 This requirement is not applicable to Federal (Canada) corporations.

 If your existing corporate name is not available in Alberta, or if your corporate name is very similar to an existing name found on the NUANS Report, the extra-provincial corporation may register with an assumed name.
-Registries Plus can help you with performing a second NUANS Report for the assumed name.
+East Calgary Registry can help you with performing a second NUANS Report for the assumed name.

 If you have a numbered company in your home jurisdiction, it may be possible to use this numbered company “name” in Alberta as well.